sudoharun/dotfiles/README.md

 NOTE: I made this guide using the Arch Linux Installation Guide and Artix Installation Guide.

 After plugging in my usb with the Arch Linux ISO and booting into the Arch installer, I set my keyboard layout with `$ loadkeys`.
-In my case it's `$ loadkeys gb` since I have a British keyboard layout.
+In my case it's `$ loadkeys uk` since I have a British keyboard layout.

-Next, I connect to wifi using `iwctl` (not necessary if on ethernet)
+Next, I connect to wifi using `iwctl` (not necessary if on ethernet):
 ```
 $ iwctl
 [iwctl] station wlan0 scan